PromptPex: Automatic Test Generation for Language Model Prompts: Motivating Example

 Chatbots, for example for customer support, are a major application of LLMs where natural language prompts describe the bot's behavior.
 These descriptions, or meta/system prompts, specify the role and other properties of the chatbot.
 They limit the domain of input and restrict the possible outputs that can be generated.
 Using prompts to configure a chatbot makes customization and modification easy, contributing to their widespread success.
 These prompts are designed to directly interact with user input, engage in conversations, and provide information to users.

 The prompts we focus on, which are used as software artifacts, share some similarities but also have distinct features from chatbot prompts.
 First, prompts used in codebases act like programs, often with well-defined inputs and outputs.
 This may include both syntactic and semantic restrictions.
 While LLMs are generally good at handling inputs that do not adhere to format, the output must still be well-formed for other parts of the codebase, which may be traditional, to handle it effectively.
-These prompts exhibit constructs similar to various programming constructs, such as performing an early return for particular input, similar to an if-then-return in traditional programming.
+These prompts exhibit constructs similar to programming constructs, such as performing an early return for particular input, similar to an if-then-return in traditional programming.
 They can also include features like complex control flow, multiple returns, assertions, and constraints.
-All these features are described in natural language and can be easily modified or updated.
+All these features are described in natural language and can be easily modified.

 Unlike in chatbot applications, where users can often provide any input and the chatbot needs to handle it, the input domain of a prompt embedded inside a codebase is more narrowly defined.
 The prompts embedded in software expect well-defined input.
 The constraint over the input can be explicitly stated within the prompt itself to filter out invalid input or be implicit in the codebase so that invalid input is never sent to the prompt.
 These prompts do not operate in isolation.
 They are part of complex logic pipelines where the output from a prompt or a traditional program can be fed into one another.
 These pipelines can be thoroughly layered, made up of multiple prompts and programs processing data to create a single response.
 The input to a prompt may be preprocessed to optimize efficiency or to filter out invalid data.
-Likewise, the output can be validated, and if necessary, the prompt can be executed again with the same input for generating a well-formed response that can be correctly parsed by dependent components~\cite{TypeChat, pydanticValidatorsPydantic}.
-The main advantage of using prompts embedded in software is their capability to perform tasks on natural language inputs, which is not possible with existing traditional programs.
+Likewise, the output can be validated, and if necessary, the prompt can be executed again with the same input to generate a well-formed response that can be correctly parsed by dependent components~\cite{TypeChat, pydanticValidatorsPydantic}.